-Table 2.1 presents the district's expenditures (excluding construction) for the following three categories: 1) salaries, wages, and benefits, 2) operation and maintenance of plant and 3) all other expenditures, including purchases for supplies and services.
+Table 3.1 presents colleges' expenditures (excluding construction) for the following three categories: 1) salaries, wages, and benefits, 2) operation and maintenance of plant, and 3) all other expenditures, including purchases for supplies and services.
 Also included in all other expenditures are expenses associated with grants and scholarships.
 Many students receive grants and scholarships that exceed the cost of tuition and fees.
-The college then dispenses this residual financial aid to students, who spend it on living expenses.
+The colleges then dispense this residual financial aid to students, who spend it on living expenses.
 Some of this spending takes place in the county and is therefore an injection of new money into the county economy that would not have happened if the colleges did not exist.
-In this analysis, we exclude expenses for depreciation and interest due to the way those measures are calculated in the national input-output accounts, and because depreciation represents the devaluing of the colleges' assets rather than an outflow of expenditures.9
+In this analysis, we exclude depreciation expenses due to the way this measure is calculated in the national input-output accounts, and because depreciation represents the devaluing of the colleges' assets rather than an outflow of expenditures.10 model.
+Assuming that the spending patterns of the colleges' personnel approximately match those of the average U.S. consumer, we map salaries, wages, and benefits to spending on industry outputs using national household expenditure coefficients provided by Lightcast's national SAM.
+Approximately 97% of the SDCCD employees work in San Diego County (see Table 2.1), and therefore we consider 97% of the salaries, wages, and benefits.
+For the other two expenditure categories (i.e., operation and maintenance of plant and all other expenditures), we assume the colleges' spending patterns approximately match national averages and apply the national spending coefficients for NAICS 903612 (Colleges, Universities, and Professional Schools (Local Government)).11 Operation and maintenance of plant expenditures are mapped to the industries that relate to capital construction, maintenance, and support, while the colleges' remaining expenditures are mapped to the remaining industries.